Height: 5 ft 11″

-Steve turned pro in 1990 and finished in the top ten of the Asian Tour Order of Merit in 1993, 1994 & 1996.
-The latter being that bit more special with a win at the Benson & Hedges Malaysian Open.
-Steve was voted the PGA Rookie of the year in 1998 and, to date, has had a total of 8 professional wins.
-His most recent victory coming in 2007 at the Turning Stone Championship.
-One of Steve’s golfing highlights was his tied 5th finish at the Masters in 2008.
-Steve spent most of the week in a tie for third and only a few shots behind the eventual champion Trevor Immelman.
+Steve Flesch turned pro in 1990 and finished in the Top-10 of the Asian Tour Order of Merit in 1993, 1994 & 1996.
+He hit the pinnacle of his Asian Tour career in 1996 when he recorded a win at the 1996 Benson & Hedges Malaysian Open.
+Flesch was voted the PGA TOUR Rookie of the year in 1998 and, to date, has had a total of 9 professional wins.
+One of Steve’s golfing highlights was his tied for 5th finish at the Masters in 2008.
+Flesch spent most of the week in a tie for third and only a few shots behind the eventual champion, Trevor Immelman.

-Steve turned 50 in May of 2017 and proceeded to join the Champions Tour, where he registered 3 top-10 finishes in just 16 starts, highlighted by a solo 5th place finish at the Constellation SENIOR PLAYERS Championship.
+Flesch won 4 PGA TOUR events from 2003-2007 concluding with the Turning Stone Resort Championship.
+Flesch turned 50 in May of 2017 and proceeded to join the PGA TOUR of Champions, where he registered 3 top-10 finishes in just 16 starts, highlighted by a 5th place finish at the Constellation SENIOR PLAYERS Championship.

 Flesch’s maiden PGA TOUR of Champions victory came at the Mitsubishi Electric Classic at TPC Sugarloaf, in just his 22nd start.
 Flesch opened with a 66 and shot 71 on Saturday morning to enter the final round a stroke behind Langer, Jay Haas and Jerry Kelly.
 The event was completed a day early because of Sunday’s weather forecast, which was for heavy rain and lightning.